Avatar Sequels may Feature 3D That Doesn’t Require Glasses

 So how will Cameron create glasses-less 3D for movie theaters?
 Will he utilize cameras attached to the projector screen that track our eye movements like the New 3DS?
 Will he utilize mirrored screens like this cinema at MIT?
 And most importantly, will he be able to create something that won’t cost movie theaters a fortune just to show these sequels?

 If Cameron is able to pull off 3D without glasses, sign us up for more Avatar.
-A lot more Avatar.
+A lot more Avatar

 source

 Got a hot tip or feel like contacting us directly?
-Email us at
+Email us! [email protected]

 Jake